Refer a concern about a member of the UNC Asheville community.

 - Park Ridge Health

 The landscape of higher education is significantly different today than in the past.
 More students face various financial stressors throughout their collegiate journey.
-We want to remind our students that financial planning is important before you graduate college.
+We want to remind our students that financial planning is important before they graduate college.
 Staff members in Financial Aid can meet with students at any point throughout the year to discuss tuition relate concerns, not just during FAFSA season.
-There are various programs held on campus each year that help students thinking about budgeting and planning so more of our students can be financially soluble throughout college.
-Below are links to on and off campus resources to help address financial concerns including places to look for part time employment.
+There are various programs held on campus each year that help students think about budgeting and planning so more of our students can be financially soluble throughout college.
+Below are links to on and off-campus resources to help address financial concerns including places to look for part-time employment.